-New managers will need to be hired to cover skills that the current workers don’t have.
-These digital natives tend to share the following traits:
+Companies may need to hire new managers to cover skills that current workers don’t have.
+These digital natives share the following traits:

-To hire these managers, company leaders need to build and promote the culture of the company as an attractive place for the digital natives to come work.
+To appeal to candidates, company leaders need to build and promote the culture of the company as an attractive place for the digital natives to come work.
 There is a lot of competition for these skills and they will be in high demand.

-Communication is the cornerstone of the operation.
-With visibility into the factories across the world, information sharing and best practices will help to get your entire operation working at its best.
-Leadership should provide easy ways to share knowledge and tips.
-Online tools make this easier than ever.
+Including employees in the journey right from the start is essential to foster collaboration, manage concerns and deliver the change needed.
+Communication is the cornerstone to making this happen.
+With visibility into the factories across the world, information sharing will help to get your entire operation working at its best.
+Online tools make sharing knowledge and tips easier than ever.